Most people associate retirement with walking sticks, nursing homes, grandchildren and wearing funny slippers.

 Too easy?
 Take a longer retirement, or work a couple of years less.

-If you’d like a blueprint on saving, I cover the subject extensively in my free ebook.
+If you’d like a blueprint on saving for a mini retirement, I cover the subject extensively in my free ebook.

 What to do